philm1873/Javascript-Record-Store/README.md

 Create a method so the Record Store can sell a Record and adjusts the Store's balance to account for the Record being sold.

-Create a method that reports the finnancial situation of the Store.
+Create a method that reports the financial situation of the Store.
 Balance and value of inventory.

 Create a method that allows the store to view all Records of a given Genre.